casbey/RecipeSharingWebsiteAD/Requirement Specification.md

 ## 2.6 System Environment
 * **Client Side**: Google Chrome, Mozzila Firefox, Microsoft Edge, and Safari web browers, and any modern device
 * **Server Side**: Apache webserver, PHP 7.x for server-side requests, MySQL databse, and Git for version control

+# 4. External Interface Requirements

+## 4.1 User Interfaces
+The Recipe Sharing Website will feature a clean, intuitive, and responsive web interface to enhance user experience across modern devices.
+The primary interface components include:
+* **Home Page**: Display popular and recently uploaded recipes.
+Users can search by recipe name or ingredients directly from this page.
+* **Recipe Detail Page**: Shows the recipe, including the list of ingredients, instructions, images, ratings, comments, and a "Favourite" button.
+* **User Profile Page**: Displays the user’s uploaded recipes, favourite recipes, and account details.
+* **Login and Signup Forms**: Simple and clean forms to allow users to register or log in with email and password.
+* **Recipe Upload Form**: A form where users can enter recipe details (name, ingredients, instructions, etc.).
+Wireframes and Mockups:
+* **Wireframes**: Preliminary wireframes will outline the layout and flow of each page.
+These will show the placement of elements like the search bar, recipe cards, comments section, and form inputs.
+* **Mockups**: Full-color mockups, adhering to a modern design style, will demonstrate how the final UI will appear, including typography, colors, and button styles.
+Design Considerations:
+* **Navigation Bar**: Persistent across all pages, providing quick links to home, search, user profile, and recipe upload options.
+* **Responsiveness**: The layout will adjust dynamically for different devices, ensuring a smooth user experience.

+## 4.2 Hardware Interfaces
+The Recipe Sharing Website will require hardware resources both for user interactions and for backend operations.
+The following hardware interfaces will be utilized:
+* **Web Server**: An Apache web server will host the application and serve web pages to users.
+* **Database Server**: A MySQL database will be used to store user accounts, recipe data, comments, ratings, and favorites.
+Hardware Requirements:
+* **CPU and Memory**: The web and database servers should be configured to handle at least 100 concurrent users, with scalable hardware resources (CPU, memory) depending on the load.
+* **Backup Hardware**: Routine database and file backups will be stored in a secondary cloud location to ensure data persistence and disaster recovery.

+## 4.3 Software Interfaces
+Several software components and third-party services will be integrated into the Recipe Sharing Website for specific functionalities:
+* **Database**: MySQL will be used for managing all structured data.
+* **Search Functionality**: The website will implement full-text search on recipes using built-in MySQL functions or a dedicated search service for advanced search and filtering by name or ingredients.
+* **Frontend Framework**: The user interface will be developed using React.js (or an equivalent modern JavaScript framework), while adhering to best practices for responsive and dynamic content delivery.

+## 4.4 Communication Interfaces
+The Recipe Sharing Website will use the following communication protocols to ensure secure and efficient interaction between the client, server, and external services:
+* **HTTPS** (Hypertext Transfer Protocol Secure): All communication between the client (user) and the server will be encrypted using HTTPS.
+This will ensure the protection of user data, including login credentials and personal information.
+* **RESTful API**: The backend server will expose a RESTful API that will communicate with the frontend using JSON over HTTP.
+This API will handle all CRUD (Create, Read, Update, Delete) operations for recipes, users, comments, and ratings.